 5. Check out the area of Kazimierz

 This is the old Jewish part of Kraków.
-During WWII it was bombed to pieces by the Germans, but it’s been rebuilt, and today it’s popular both with regards to culture and new cafés.
+During WWII the capitol of Poland, Warszaw was bombed to pieces by the Germans, but Kraków luckily did not.
+As a result, this old part of town is popular both with regards to its rich culture and new cafés.
 Spend at least a few hours just walking the streets here, chances are you’ll find several places you wanna “pop in” just to see, have a coffee or something to eat.

 6. Have dinner at Szara Kazimierz